Charley-Mann/blog.camunda.org/content/post/2019/08/camunda-bpm-7120-alpha2-released.md

 **Camunda BPM 7.12.0-alpha2** is here and the highlights are:

-* DMN 1.2 Schema support
 * Error Message in BPMN End Event
 * Add assigneeIn in Task Queries
+* DMN 1.2 Schema support
-* Support for OpenJDK
+* Clarified OpenJDK Support
 * [XX Bug Fixes](https://app.camunda.com/jira/issues/?jql=issuetype%20%3D%20%22Bug%20Report%22%20AND%20fixVersion%20%3D%207.12.0-alpha2)

 You can [Download Camunda for free](https://camunda.com/download/) (click on Preview Release) or [Run it with Docker](https://hub.docker.com/r/camunda/camunda-bpm-platform/).